shaneleblanc/poe-charts/README.md

 - The graph is produced using mostly Javascript DOM manipulation and CSS grid.

 ## TODO:
-- Add React!
+- Add React
-- More dimensions!
-More options!@
+- More dimensions, more options
-- Better CSS
+- Better CSS Styling
-- Fix the little guys at the end--> more
+- Fix the smaller bars more by resizing the icons as well
 - Select different leagues (Incursion, Incursion Hardcore, Standard) [Done]
 - Switch chart to Horizontal? (or, fit text correctly in small vertical bars at the end?)
 - Exalt Equivalency graph? (or, how to show data > 1 chaos orb?)
 [Added Exalts]